 About the Interviewers

-This interview was conducted by Southern Spaces staff members Sarah Van Horn Melton and Christopher Lirette.
+This interview was conducted by Southern Spaces staff members Sarah Van Horn Melton and Emma Lirette.

 Hagood, Taylor.
 Faulkner's Imperialism: Space, Place, and the Materiality of Myth.
 Baton Rouge: Louisiana University Press, 2008.

 Padgett, John B., ed.
 William Faulkner on the Web.
 University of Mississippi, 1995–2001. http://www.mcsr.olemiss.edu/~egjbp/faulkner/faulkner.html.

 Railton, Stephen and Will Rourk, eds.
 Absalom, Absalom!
 Electronic, Interactive!
 Chronology.
 University of Virginia, 2003. http://twain.lib.virginia.edu/absalom/.